 The former brightens up the screen (3 levels), so you can more easily spot enemies in dark areas while the latter consists of three functions: an on-screen timer, an FPS counter, and Display Alignment for multitasking.

 Design & Connectivity

 The Dell Alienware AW2518HF FreeSync monitor offers a first-class quality design with ultra-thin bezels and a steady metal tripod stand under which you can conceal the cables.

 Ergonomic functionalities include 130mm height adjustment, 90-degree pivot, 20-degree swivel to the left and right, -5, 25-degree tilt, and 100 x 100 VESA mount compatibility.
-The screen is covered with an anti-glare matte (3H) screen coating.
+The screen is covered with an anti-glare matte (3H) coating.

 Connectivity options include DisplayPort 1.2, two HDMI 2.0 ports, four downstream USB 3.0 ports (one with the quick charging capacity), and a headphones jack.

 Price & Similar Monitors